Undergraduate Services

 How do I register for courses?

 Western Engineering has done all the hard work for you: you do not have to select your courses and figure out a timetable.
 Your timetable with all your required courses will be completed for you and available through your Student Centre starting in mid-August.
+Changes to your timetable are not permitted.

-Follow this link for timetable information.
 You will be auto-enrolled in an Engineering timetable to ensure that you are registered in the proper courses.

 Common First Year Courses: